GramAddict/docs/quickstart.md

    ```
    python3 –V
    ```
-   Your machine may have multiple versions of Python installed, depending on which is selected by default you would have to use `python` OR `python3` based on the results from the version check commands above.
+   Your machine may have multiple versions of Python installed, depending on which is selected by default you would have to use `python` *OR* `python3` later on, based on the results of version check commands from the above.
 Remember that the version must be 3.6+

 #### 4. Verify that `pip3` is now installed - in CMD (PowerShell):